 YETI and Hydro Flask are competitive in pricing.

-YETI offers its Rambler Drinkware Series (Bottles) at different prices.
-The 12 oz. bottle is around $30 and it goes up to the 64 oz. that is around $50.
-All prices come from their official websites.
+YETI offers its Rambler Drinkware Series (Bottles) at different price points.
+The 12 oz. bottle is around $30 while the 64 oz. bottle is around $50.

 RESULT: Draw; both bottles are similarly priced.

 Choosing the Right Brand

 Whichever brand of container you choose, both perform very well outdoors as they can both take the wear and tear of outdoor life.